icopy-site/awesome/docs/awesome/progressive-enhancement-resources.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

 [Jasper Moelker](https://twitter.com/jbmoelker) waives all rights to this work worldwide under copyright law, including all related and neighboring rights, to the extent allowed by law.

-You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.the extent allowed by law.

-You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.the extent allowed by law.

 You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.